 The number of cortical neurons in cat’s brain is about 763 million.
 Area of the visual cortex contains about 51,400 neurons per mm3.

 Encephalization quotient (EQ)

 We wrote about the encephalization quotient in the article describing the most intelligent animals.
 A domestic cat measures approximately 60 cm in length on average and weighs 3.3 kg.
 His brain measures approx. 5 cm long and weighing between 25 and 30 g.
-This organ therefore represents 0.91% of the total body weight.
-In an average person, this ratio is maximum 2.33%, unless he/she is thicker then, much, much less ;).
+This organ, therefore, represents 0.91% of the total body weight.
+In an average person, this ratio is a maximum of 2.33%, unless he/she is thicker, then, much, much less ;).
 As you can see, it is worth keeping in shape all the time 🙂

 Domestic cat intelligence level

 Intelligence is usually defined as a set of abilities and skills.
 In adults (people), this intelligence is measured using the WAIS test (Wechsler Adult Intelligence Scale).
 This is an IQ test, which includes verbal understanding, the speed of information processing and the performance of the working memory (ability to store and process information).

 Domestic cats have also been tested by WAIS.
 It turned out that they kept the new information for about 16 hours.
 Further research has shown that cats are aware of objects they do not currently see and that their sensory skills are comparable to those of a 2-year-old child.
 There are also indications that cats can remember the facts of their lives up to 10 years ago.
 They probably also have dreams, as evidenced by the fast movement of the eyeballs during sleep, i.e. the presence of the REM phase in which a human experiences dreams.